jbee/purejin/docs/index.md

 There is more to discover.
 Most likely silk allows to do what you want.
 Otherwise just ask [me](http://jbee.github.io) for help.

-## How it works
-At the core is a quite simple instance container.
-It consists of a list of injectrons sorted by precision (most precise first) that is assembled from bindings during initialization and then never changes again.
-Each injectron is a factory like typed source of instances.
-When a dependency is resolved the first injectorn that matches the requested dependency is asked to yield the instance for it.
-If the requested type is a 1-dimensional array and no injectorn specifically for that type exists, the resulting array is assembled from all matching element instance providers.
-That's it.

-#### Utilities
-Most of the library is just a utility build around the container.
-The fluent API is a utility to describe bindings (assemblies) to create a container from.
-Modules and bundles are utilities to organize and assemble sets of such bindings to allow configuration and customization during the bootstrapping of a container.
-Suppliers, repositories and scopes are abstractions to create and manage instances and their life-cycles.
-Providers and factories make this even more convenient.
-Finally actions utilize several features to build a input-processing-output abstraction onto methods.

-#### Precision?
-Both dependencies (instance requirements) as well as injectrons (instance providers) are (also) data descriptions of what they require/provide.
-Such descriptions can be more or less specific or precise.
-A wild-card type is less precise than a fully specified one.
-A sub-class more specific than a super-class.
-A named instance more precise than a unnamed one, one specifically meant for a particular package or parent instance is again more precise than one that doesn't specify these.
-There is no particular logic other than: the more we know about when/where something applies the more specific or precise it is.
-All in all it is fairly intuitive - one just needs to remember the sequence in which properties are compared: type, name, hierarchy, package.